sanjay3061/19CS412---CRYPTOGRAPHY---ADVANCED-ENCRYPTION/README.md

 ## RESULT :

-Thus the C program to implement RSA encryption technique had been implemented successfully
+Thus the python program to implement RSA encryption technique had been implemented successfully